Niti’s Tragedy: A Story Of Grief And Healing Through Diet

 Niti’s Diet: Fatty Meat, Raw Dairy, And Farm-Grown Potatoes

-She ended up eating more meat because “I was lazy and I felt like I was buried alive and just out of lack of desire to want to cook because that’s what grief is.
+She ended up eating more meat because “I was lazy, and I felt like I was buried alive and just out of lack of desire to want to cook because that’s what grief is.
 You don’t really want to do anything.”

 Niti also found the cooking itself to have therapeutic benefits.
 “You know, smoking meat and grilling meat brings joy; it brings this relief, so it makes you want to eat.”

 Despite having millions of dollars of medical bills, being on food stamps, and limited assistance unless her husband stopped working.

 I created a CSA because of what I learned from my daughter.
 I researched why she got sick and what I could do to help other people.
-I literally launched an entire operation in my grief because I wanted to honor her and I wanted to memorialize her in the ways that made sense to me.”
+I literally launched an entire operation in my grief because I wanted to honor her, and I wanted to memorialize her in the ways that made sense to me.”

-“It’s powerful now when I hear all these other stories about turning mental health around with just the meat, and then I think ‘wow, yeah, that was what happened.
+She felt that the fatty meat was what her grieving brain needed and wanted, saying, “I wasn’t craving kale.
+I can tell you that!”
+Niti is amazed by the healing power of meat: “It’s powerful now when I hear all these other stories about turning mental health around with just the meat, and then I think, ‘wow, yeah, that was what happened.
 It was the meat!”

+And I’m like, ‘but I’m not going crazy like you, you’re on narcotics, I’m not on narcotics and to me, I’m winning every day because I just want to wake up and find joy.
 “I’m winning because I can get up and smile and laugh like my kids, and you know, the meat and the fat did that.”